What is adrenal fatigue?

 - Waking tired but feeling wired before bed

-TIP: While the above symptoms are all common signs of adrenal insufficiency, they may also be symptomatic of other issues, such as hypothyroid, Epstein Barr virus, insulin resistance, histamine intolerance, anaemia, methylation issues or a host of other conditions causing fatigue, so it’s always good to seek professional advice.
+TIP: While the above symptoms are all common signs of adrenal insufficiency, they may also be symptomatic of other issues, such as hypothyroid, Epstein Barr virus, histamine intolerance, anaemia, methylation issues or a host of other conditions causing fatigue, so it’s always good to seek professional advice.

 What everyday steps can we take to help restore our adrenals and improve our energy?